mobak88/react-meals-app/README.md

 ### Socials

 I did not see a point in adding social media links that does not exist, they can easily be added at a further stage

+## Code style

+### Style

+- ES6 syntax
+- Camelcased function names, props and parameters
+- Descriptive function names, prop names and parameters
+- Destructuring props
+- CSS naming with hyphens
+- Export default for components
+- Break down components when it makes sense or if it can be reused